Plus the advantages of community college and why high school grades matter.

 I’ve also examined the overlooked advantages of community college in an earlier post.
 The option shouldn’t be dismissed lightly.

-Why acquiring a college degree matters Jennifer Ludden of NPR’s “All Things Considered” reports on a new study by the Pew Research Center which reveals that people with a college degree earn more than those without.
+Why acquiring a college degree matters Jennifer Ludden of NPR’s “All Things Considered” reports on a new study by the Pew Research Center that reveals people with a college degree earn more than those without.

 Focusing on college majors Lynn O’Shaughnessy writes on her The College Solution blog about whether your child is prepared for a STEM (science, technology, engineering, math) major.
 Students who want to be doctors or engineers need certain courses while in high school and a basic aptitude in the required subject areas.
 She offers advice on how to get both.